andy-byers/CalicoDB/README.md

 2. Get unit test coverage up
 3. Write documentation
 4. Work on performance
-    + Could try to do all the writes on a different thread
-    + Need to consider how this would impact data integrity after a crash
 5. Write a benchmark suite
 6. Get the CMake installation to work
 7. Need some way to reduce the file size once many pages become unused